wdi-sg/project-1/README.md

 ### Overview

+On The Other Side is a platform puzzle game in which the player guides two balls into their respective 'goals'.

 This game operates in two dimensions which reflect each other in certain ways.
 You control the ball on the left, and **on the other side**, the ball moves in the opposite direction.
-Your ball moves left, the other moves right.
+Blue moves left, Red moves right.

 ![](/assets/img/ballmovedemo.gif)